Farooq Kirmani

 After emigrating to Canada, Kirmani made his international debut at the 1982 ICC Trophy in England.
-He finished with 122 runs from his three innings, and against Kenya made his team's highest score of the tournament, 107 runs.
+He finished with 122 runs from his three innings, making against Kenya his team's highest score of the tournament, 107 runs.
 At the 1986 edition of the tournament, Kirmani scored 191 runs, behind only Paul Prashad and Ron Dipchand for Canada.
 He made two half-centuries, scoring 51 against Hong Kong and 57 against Israel.
 For the 1990 ICC Trophy, Kirmani was appointed Canada's captain, replacing Clement Neblett from the previous event.
 Neither he nor his team had much success – Canada were knocked out in the second round, winning only half of their six matches overall, and Kirmani made only 90 runs in six innings.
 He played his last match for Canada the following year, aged 36, appearing against the United States in Calgary.